 Doom City is a characteristically surreal blend of sludgy post-Sabbath low-register riffage and wryly tiptoeing psychedelia, with more of that otherworldly, keening microtonal guitar.
-Likewise, the overtone-laden bagpipe sonics on the album’s trickily dancing title track.
-From there the band segues into the organ-fueled Melting, which sounds like the Doors jamming out a jaunty Nino Rota Fellini film theme.
+The organ-fueled Melting, which sounds like the Doors jamming out a jaunty Nino Rota Fellini film theme.
 As the song goes on, the keyboards shift into uneasy microtones, a potent recurring device throughout the album.

 Nuclear Fusion sounds like a Turkish take on pulsing BJM strobe-rock, amped up with tumbling drums, judicious tongues of fire from the bass and electrified lutes.
-It makes a good segue with the album’s first fullscale epic, Open Water.
+Likewise, the album’s first fullscale epic, Open Water.
 A hash-smuggling speedboat theme of sorts, it’s got an energetic, hypnotically shuffling, qawwali-ish groove, icepick staccato guitar and all sorts of eerie chromatic hooks.